Salween River: Logging and mining

-Forests along the Salween are prime sources of tropical hardwoods including teak, pyinkadoe (red ironwood) and padauk (Burmese rosewood).
+Forests along the Salween are prime sources of tropical hardwoods, including teak, pyinkadoe (red ironwood) and padauk (Burmese rosewood).
 Logging in the Myanmar part of the basin first occurred on a large scale during the British colonial period in the 19th century.
 Clearcutting has destabilized soils along the river and raised sediment loads.
 Due to the lack of good roads across most of the basin, the majority of timber is transported via waterways during the rainy season.
 In China, some forests in western Yunnan were intensively logged until the 1990s, when logging was banned there due to environmental impacts.

 The rate of deforestation has increased sharply in the 21st century, particularly in Shan, Karenni and Karen states.
 Before 2010, armed conflicts made it difficult for logging companies to access many of these areas.
 After a 2010 peace agreement signed between ethnic militias and the Myanmar Union Government, commercial logging was able to increase dramatically in Karenni State.
 The Myanmar government has banned the cutting of teak, but illegal logging for teak has persisted, driven by strong demand abroad.
 On the Thai side of the river, illegal logging has been ongoing since the 1990s in Salawin National Park.

 In Karen State, limestone quarrying for cement production along the river has increased in the 21st century.
 There is also increasing sand and gravel mining in the lower river.
 As of 2015 the Myanmar government was seeking international investment in the mining sector, and new policies could lead to considerable increase in mining activity along the river.
+The river has been polluted by arsenic and other contaminants from these mines.